JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

+- v1.9
+  - Fixes the altitude delta having the same effect as the altiude multiplier.

 - v1.8
   - Adds a new field `data` to the `expand_locations.yaml`.
   - Adds a new field `data` to the `expand_vegetation.yaml`.